-The beauty and utility of a home are not confined inside four walls but includes the landscape surrounding the house.
+The beauty and utility of a home are not confined inside four walls but include the house's landscape.
 The options are limitless when it comes to plants and design.
 One option that offers a great deal of versatility and beauty is shrubs.
-Their use should not be limited to a singular planting but also as a beautiful alternative to smaller plants in a border.
-As a border, shrubs and bushes are excellent choices because they offer a vast selection of size and colors.
+Their use should not be limited to a singular planting but also a beautiful alternative to more miniature plants in a border.
+As a border, shrubs and bushes are excellent choices because they offer a vast selection of sizes and colors.
 Among the best options are hydrangeas, burning bush, and several varieties of privet.

 Hydrangeas are superb for borders since their foliage is full and dense.
 This feature allows for very few gaps and provides the lush look that makes a border so appealing.
 Color options are essential considerations when landscaping that's why hydrangeas are such a great choice — the colors available range from pure white to deep, dark hues covering every color imaginable.
-Also, the variety of blooms is vast.
+Also, the variety of blooms is wide.
 The size of flowers ranges from compact to huge, billowy varieties.
-Hydrangea is not only good choices when it comes to color, but they are also easily pruned so they can be trimmed to any size to fit the contours any lawn.
+Hydrangea is not only a good choice when it comes to color, but they are also easily pruned, so they can be trimmed to any size to fit the contours of any lawn.

 Another choice for borders is the Burning Bush.

-This beautiful plant has a brilliant red display of foliage in the fall which is excellent for any area in need of color or an interesting focal point.
-Even when it's not displaying is a bright red color, it is a dark green that compliments any surrounding plants.
-This hardy bush is not only beautiful but is low maintenance and once established is fast growing.
+This beautiful plant has a brilliant red display of foliage in the fall which is excellent for any area in need of color or an attractive focal point.
+Even when it's not displaying in a bright red color, it is a dark green that compliments any surrounding plants.
+This hardy bush is not only beautiful but is low maintenance and, once established, is fast growing.